 The Fairfield County Magistrate Court strives to treat all persons having business in the court equally and fairly, regardless of race, creed, or stature.
 The court administers justice effectively, equally, and mercifully while following and upholding the laws of the United States of America, the State of South Carolina, and the ordinances of Fairfield County.

 Office Locations and Hours

-Bond Court hours are daily at 8:00 AM and 5:00 PM at the Fairfield County Detention Center.
+Bond Court hours are daily at 9:00 AM and 5:00 PM at the Magistrate Office.

 Please be advised the magistrate cannot discuss specific details about your case or give you advice.
 The court staff will assist you in preparing your court forms.